One-parametric series of SO(1,1)-symmetric (sub-)Lorentzian structures on the universal covering of SL(2,R): The prolate case

 Hence, this line intersects the graph of the function $-\tan{\tau}$ earlier than the graph of $\frac{1}{\bar{h}_3} \tanh{(\tau\mu\bar{h}_3)}$ intersects the graph of $-\tan{\tau}$, see Fig.~\ref{fig-prolate-maxwell-conj}.

 For $\bar{h}_3 = \pm \frac{1}{\sqrt{\mu}}$ the first conjugate time equals $\frac{\pi}{2}$ which is less than the first Maxwell time as well. \end{proof}

-\begin{remark} In the prolate case, conjugate point appear earlier than Maxwell points unlike the oblate case and the situation in (sub-)Riemannian geometry.
-Fig.~\ref{fig-prolate-maxwell-stratum} presents the geodesics in the prolate case, the picture is plotted in the factor of the action of the group $\SO_{1,1}$.
-There exists an envelope curve for geodesics (the caustic).
-Then geodesics with opposite values of $\bar{h}_3$ meet one another at the plane $\Image{w} = 0$.
+\begin{remark} In the prolate case, conjugate points appears earlier than Maxwell points unlike the oblate case and the situation in (sub-)Riemannian geometry.
+Fig.~\ref{fig-prolate-maxwell-stratum} presents the extremal trajectories in the prolate case, the picture is plotted in the factor of the action of the group $\SO_{1,1}$.
+There exists an envelope curve for extremal trajectories (the caustic).
+Then extremal trajectories with opposite values of $\bar{h}_3$ meet one another at the plane $\Image{w} = 0$.
 This is the first Maxwell stratum corresponding the symmetry with respect to the plane $h_3 = 0$ in the pre-image of the exponential map (with respect to the plane $\Image{w} = 0$ in the image of the exponential map). \end{remark}